Buck Showalter fired as New York Mets manager

 NEW YORK (AP) — Buck Showalter was fired Sunday as New York Mets manager after a disappointing season in which baseball's highest-spending team tumbled from contention by midsummer.

-New York is expected to hire David Stearns as president of baseball operations above general manager Billy Eppler, and Showalter’s departure clears the way for Stearns to pick the next manager.
+On Monday, New York is expected to announce the hiring of David Stearns as president of baseball operations above general manager Billy Eppler, and Showalter's departure with a year remaining on his three-year contract clears the way for Stearns to pick the next manager.

 “We are heading in a new direction, with a new president of baseball operations and we let Buck know we’ll be parting ways.
 We will begin the search for a new manager immediately,” Mets owner Steve Cohen said in a statement.
 “Buck is a generational manager, and we value what he has done for our team, including leading us to a 101-win season and postseason berth last year.
 The commitment and heart that Buck brings to the game will be felt by our organization for years to come.”